Veeraj270/brave-search-mcp/mcp.md

-# Anthropic MCP Server Documentation
+# MCP Server Documentation

 ## Overview

-This guide walks you through setting up and running a Model Context Protocol (MCP) server that provides Anthropic Claude integration with web search capabilities via Streamable HTTP transport.
-The server offers a single tool that allows you to send prompts to Claude and receive responses with web search capabilities.
+This guide walks you through setting up and running a Model Context Protocol (MCP) server that provides AI model integration with web search capabilities via Streamable HTTP transport.
+The server offers a single tool that allows you to send prompts to AI models and receive responses with web search capabilities.

 ## Prerequisites

 ### Required Software
 - **Node.js 18+** - Install from [nodejs.org](https://nodejs.org/)
-- **Anthropic API Key** - Obtain from [Anthropic Console](https://console.anthropic.com/)
+- **API Key** - Obtain from your API provider
 - **Basic terminal/command line knowledge**

 ### System Requirements